lispercat/sailpoint-iiq-dev-accelerator/README.md

 To get access to the followig features, press `F1` or `Ctrl + Shipt + p` to open command palette and type: **iiq** to see all available commands.
 Then select one of the following:
 * **Import File**
-  * Will import your currently active document
+  * Will import your currently active document.
+If you use SSB, tokens will be substituted according to selected environment.
 * **Get Object**
   * Will retrive an object of selected class
   * You can make modifications and import it with **Import File** command